j-mie6/parsley/docs/cheatsheet.md

 # Parser Combinator Cheatsheet

+@:callout(info)
+This page is still being updated for the wiki port, so some things may be a bit broken or look a little strange.
+@:@

 Until you're more comfortable using parser combinators and have a sense for how to piece things together, the sheer choice can be daunting.
 This page is designed to help bridge this gap by bringing attention to some of the more common and useful combinators, as well as a few common idioms